AoTTG-2/CustomLogicDocumentation/reference/objects/Character.md

 >
 <pre class="language-typescript"><code class="lang-typescript">function GetAnimationLength(animation: string) -> float</code></pre>
 > Gets the length of animation.
 >
+<pre class="language-typescript"><code class="lang-typescript">function IsPlayingSound(sound: string) -> bool</code></pre>
+> Returns true if the character is playing a sound.
+Available sound names can be found here: Humans, Shifters, Titans.
+Note that shifters also have all titan sounds.
+>
 <pre class="language-typescript"><code class="lang-typescript">function PlaySound(sound: string)</code></pre>
 > Plays a sound if present in the character.